 \subsection{Evaluating State-of-the-Art models}

 We also present results from training some state-of-the-art object detection models on Medical Personal Protective Equipment Dataset (CPPE-5) in Table \ref{tab:results} using the same evaluation procedure as mentioned earlier.
-Comparing these results with that onsome other widely used object detection datasets like OpenImages, Microsoft COCO and Pascal VOC \footnote{https://paperswithcode.com/sota}, we conclude that Medical Personal Protective Equipment Dataset (CPPE-5) does include more difficult (non-iconic) images of objects.
-We include more details on how each of these model were trained in the associated code repository.
+Comparing these results with that of some other widely used object detection datasets like OpenImages, Microsoft COCO, and Pascal VOC \footnote{https://paperswithcode.com/sota}, we conclude that Medical Personal Protective Equipment Dataset (CPPE-5) does include more difficult (non-iconic) images of objects.
+We include more details on how each of these models was trained in the associated code repository.